skyejacobson/CyberhawksLab-telnetCVE/README.md

 **Notable Observations:**
 - The host exposes a broad and concerning attack surface across 15 ports.
-- Port **23 (Telnet)** was fully accessible and not wrapped, making it an immediate priority target.
+- Port **23 (Telnet)** was accessible, making it an immediate priority target.
 - The presence of Telnet — an inherently insecure, cleartext protocol — on any modern host represents a critical misconfiguration.
+It's likely that the service version is exploitable.

 ---